robertstandev/ManagerActivitate/README.md

 <br>
 -hour format                        7-15 or 6:00-9:30 or 16:00-24
 <br>
--pause format                        either 1 or 0:30 if only 30 min , 0:45 etc
+-break format                        either 1 or 0:30 if only 30 min , 0:45 etc
 <br>
 -money/h format                   12 or 12.5
 <br>